Pi-erren/simplified-shell/README.md

 ```
 ### tests

-**please note that some tests required a local path using your local user nameplease change this according to yours so that tests run correctly**
+**please note that some tests required a local path using your local user name, change the variable char *username at the start of tests.c file according to your local user name so that tests run correctly**

 in terminal:
 ```